Home of Russian state telco boss raided in fraud probe

 In the deal that is at the heart of the investigation that has sucked in Provotorov, a company called Russagroprom bought six Russian dairy plants from Nutritek, in which Marshall Capital was a shareholder.

-Russagroprom defaulted on the VTB loan and the bank later brought proceedings against Nutritek and Marshall Capital, securing a British court order freezing part of the fund’s 10 percent stake in Rostelecom.
+Russagroprom defaulted on the VTB loan and the bank later brought proceedings against Nutritek and Marshall Capital, securing a UK court order freezing part of the fund’s 10 percent stake in Rostelecom.

 A prolonged investigation could affect Rostelecom’s ability to find business partners at a time when, according to financial daily Vedomosti, it is in talks with Sweden’s Tele2 to merge their Russian mobile operations.